 9 Technique Tips

 Bench Press, Deadlift, and Squats.
 These are the “Big 3” when it comes to weightlifting.
 Almost everyone wants to or has performed them depending on their exercise experience or training age.
 But do you really know if you are doing them correctly?
-I have seen people perform these lifts with both stellar and not-so great form.
-These are the biggest factors to assist you with your technique the next time you are in the gym performing the “Big 3.”
+I have seen people perform these lifts with both stellar and not-so-great forms.
+These are the biggest technique tips to assist you with your technique the next time you are in the gym performing the “Big 3”.

 This may seem like the easiest of the “Big 3” because it requires a bench, but I have seen several athletes and clients struggle with this lift.

 - From the picture above, you can see that I have 4 points with the bench and ground which are the following:

 - Keep feet flat on the ground(or on a step or elevated surface if your feet can’t get to the ground while laying on the bench)

 - As your elbows flare while bench pressing, there is more demand on your shoulders and puts you in a disadvantageous position.

 - Think about either making the letter “A” or keeping your elbow slightly close to your body.
 The “A” position is safer and healthier for your shoulders and results in your body recruiting more muscles that will assist you.

 Tip #3: Be in Control

 - The body will always use the path of least resistance and with the bench press, a newbie may let the bar bounce off the chest to get the weight up.
 This demonstrates lack of control of the weight on the bar.